 For our trip, I used SpotHero, it’s a service that allows you to reserve a spot in a parking lot or garage using your smartphone.
 All you have to do is book and pay using your phone and then show up.

 Using SpotHero I was able to scout out a parking garage ahead of time on my desktop computer.
 I was able to see all the available garages on a map and figure out the best place for us to park.
-Then, the day of our trip, I used my smartphone to book the space.
+Then, on the day of our trip, I used my smartphone to book the space.
 SpotHero is super easy to use and reasonably priced.
 The lot we purchased a spot in had a “full” sign out front so without SpotHero we never would have gotten as close to the area as we wanted to be!
 The garage was extremely nice and felt very safe.

 SpotHero’s also got some tips for parking in Washington, DC that are worth checking out.